 - Field of Inquiry: Culture, Community and Identity

-- Global Issue: the effects of loneliness and isolation
+- Global Issue: the problem of loneliness and isolation

-- Possible Pairings (Lit): The Merchant of Venice by William Shakespeare; The World’s Wife by Carol Ann Duffy; Broken April by Ismail Kadare; The Vegetarian by Han Kang.
+- Possible Pairings (Lit): The Merchant of Venice by William Shakespeare; The World’s Wife by Carol Ann Duffy; Broken April by Ismail Kadare; The Vegetarian by Han Kang; Balzac and the Little Chinese Seamstress by Dai Sijie; Waiting for the Barbarians by J.M.
+Coetzee; Glengarry Glen Ross by David Mamet; John Keats’ poetry; Nothing to Envy by Barbara Demick; Fun Home by Alison Bechdel.

-- Possible Pairings (Lang and Lit): I, Daniel Blake by Ken Loach; The ‘Difficult Duchess’ Sun newspaper articles; Drop the ‘I’ Word web campaign.
+- Possible Pairings (Lang and Lit): I, Daniel Blake by Ken Loach; The ‘Difficult Duchess’ Sun newspaper articles; Drop the ‘I’ Word web campaign; Masculinities (Liberation Through Photography) Barbican Exhibition.

 Many of Murakami’s narrators are isolated from the world and at first it seems like this is by choice.
 Many are married and have comfortable, suburban lives.
 But gradually, we find out that many characters feel disconnected from their loved ones, especially their husbands, wives or partners.
 By revealing the neuroses and fears that lurk beneath the veneer of normality, Murakami implies a busy world where everyone is connected but, ironically, everyone is lonely.